 DEPARTMENT OF BUILDING INSPECTION

-Call our office at 415-703-8634 for more info, or if you have any other questions, and someone will get back to you Monday through Thursday, 1-5pm.
-The office is closed, but counselors are working from home.
+To contact our Mission counseling line, call 415-703-8644, Monday through Thursday, 1-5pm.
+The office is closed, but counselors are working from home, and your call will be returned during counseling hours from a block number.
 If you live in the Richmond area, you can call Monday, Wednesday, Thursday and Friday, 9am-12noon, 415-947-9085 for counseling.

 This page was last updated on August 11, 2021